Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display feature layers/README.md

 6. Load a feature layer with a shapefile.
     i.
 Create a `ShapefileFeatureTable` using the shapefile name. ii.
 Create a `FeatureLayer` from the feature table.
-7. Add the feature layer to the map's `operationalLayers`.
+7. Add the feature layer to the map's operational layers.
 8. Create a `MapView` with the map.

 ## Relevant API